Qualified Noncitizens

 Noncitizen participants, granted parole for at least one year, who have one or more of the following annotated USCIS documents are considered qualified noncitizens and are potentially eligible for NA and CA:

-Form I-94 - Arrival Departure Record stamped paroled pursuant to Section 212(d)(5), issued by any of the following agencies:
+●Form I-94 - Arrival Departure Record stamped paroled pursuant to Section 212(d)(5)

-USCIS Form I-688B with the provision of law code 274a.12(a)(4)
+●Form I-688B with the provision of law code 274a.12(a)(4) with the provision of law code 274a.12(a)(4).

-USCIS Form I-766 - EAD with the Class of Admissions (COA) Code: C11
+●Form I-766 - EAD with the Class of Admissions (COA) Code: C11

-Letter from USCIS showing a grant of parole pursuant to Section 212(d)(5)
+●Letter from USCIS showing a grant of parole pursuant to Section 212(d)(5)

 NOTE The document cannot be expired, and the expiration date has to be at least one year after the issuance date.